Bello Turji: Career

 Turji was the mastermind behind the slaughter of over 200 people in Zamfara state in January 2022.

 He is a rival of another bandit leader named Dogo Giɗe.

+On 25 December 2025, during the U.S. strikes in Sokoto State, Isa, Bello Turji’s stronghold, was hit killing an unknown number of bandits.

+Links to former governor and defense minister

+Bello Turji allegedly has links to Dr. Bello Matawalle, the former Zamfara State governor and current minister of state for defense in the Tinubu administration.
+Turji reportedly stated that he and other bandit leaders received 34 new hilux trucks purchased for them by governor Matawalle in 2019.

 Political views

 Turji believes that Fulani people are being subjected to genocide in Nigeria, and has justified his actions as being reprisals against attacks on Fulani bandits and civilians.

 Bello Turji believes the security issues in Nigeria have been politicized and that the government is not treating the ethnic groups in the country equally.
 He stressed that even the media discriminates against the Fulanis and never reports the killing of innocent Fulanis.
 He claimed that all he wants is peace to reign in the country.

 Public image

 Bello Turji is one of the best-known Nigerian bandits and enjoys a heavy amount of publicity from the media.
 A Hausa-language song surfaced online depicting a man singing while chanting women in the background describing the bandit as a "hero among heroes."